Flying Into Tenerife South Airport? Everything You Need to Know

 • If you come from another EU country, you may have Spain included in your roaming bundle.
 If not;

-• SIM cards are sold in some kiosks, but buying an eSIM in advance (for example, Yesim ↗️) is often cheaper and easier.
+• SIM cards are sold in some kiosks, but buying an eSIM in advance (for example, Jetpac) is often cheaper and easier.
 You can connect the moment you land, and it’s all done from your phone.
+To get it even cheaper, use the code CARMAADV15 for 15% off.

 Once you’ve landed and collected your bags, the next question is: how do I actually get to my hotel?
 Tenerife South Airport (TFS) has several options depending on your budget, group size, and comfort level.

-• Official taxi ranks are right outside the arrivals hall.
-They are white and sometimes they have advertising on the sides.
+• Official taxis are right outside the arrivals hall.
+They are white, and sometimes they have advertising on the sides.

 • Typical fares to popular resorts: